ArtieLadie/RanglaPunjab/README.md

 ### Kulfi

-[Kulfi](http://www.grubstreet.com/2015/06/babu-ji-traditional-kulfi.html), a savory ice cream (ice cream is an under-statement) dessert.
+[Kulfi](http://www.grubstreet.com/2015/06/babu-ji-traditional-kulfi.html), a savory ice cream (ice cream is an under-statement) treat.
 Pistachio-based is most popular, yet it can be any flavor.

 ```r
 ShowPalettePhoto("Kulfi")